 JapaDog: Multiculturalism in Food

-This foodservice brand combines Japanese ingredients and flavours with North American hot dogs and sausages.
+This food service brand combines Japanese ingredients and flavors with North American hot dogs and sausages.
 Operating carts, a food truck, and a quick-service restaurant, Japadog builds on the traditional hotdog by loading it with extra Japanese toppings.
-Hot dogs include the Yakiniku Rice (flavoured rice and BBQ beef on top of an arabiki sausage), the Tonkatsu (deep fried pork cutlet marinated in tonkatsu sauce topped with fresh cabbage), the Terimayo (Teriyaki sauce, mayo, and seaweed) and the Yakisoba (Japanese noodle topping).
-To compliment their offering, shaked fries are available in a variety of flavours such as aonori and ume, and for dessert there is even ice cream in fried buns.
+Hot dogs include the Yakiniku Rice (flavored rice and BBQ beef on top of an arabiki sausage), the Tonkatsu (deep fried pork cutlet marinated in tonkatsu sauce topped with fresh cabbage), the Terimayo (Teriyaki sauce, mayo, and seaweed) and the Yakisoba (Japanese noodle topping).
+To complement their offering, shaken fries are available in a variety of flavors such as aonori and ume, and for dessert, there is even ice cream in fried buns.